kalwe/teca-api/README.md

 - **Python**: Linguagem principal da aplicação.
 - **Quart**: Framework assíncrono baseado no Flask.
+- **Quart-Auth**: Quart-Auth is an extension for Quart to provide for secure cookie authentication (session management).
+- **Quart-Schema**: Quart-Schema is a Quart extension that provides schema validation and auto-generated API documentation.
 - **Tortoise-ORM**: ORM para gerenciar as interações com o banco de dados.
+- **Aerich**: Aerich is a database migrations tool for TortoiseORM, which is like alembic for SQLAlchemy, or like Django ORM with it's own migration solution.
 - **PostgreSQL**: Banco de dados relacional.
 - **Docker**: Ferramenta de contêinerização para facilitar o deployment e a execução da aplicação.